Jennifer Davies (judge)

 Jennifer Davies (born 14 February 1957) is an Australian judge who sat in the Supreme Court of Victoria from 2009 until she was appointed to the Federal Court of Australia in 2013.

 Early life and education

-Davies is the daughter of former Federal Court judge Daryl Davies QC and Jeanne Davis.
+Davies is the daughter of former Federal Court judge Daryl Davies QC and Jeanne Davies.
 Her brother Greg and sister Ceclia are also lawyers.